Separation vs. Divorce

 An “Order of Separate Maintenance and Support” is also different than being separated.
 Under South Carolina Divorce Law, the only way parties can obtain a no-fault divorce is to live separately for one year.
 Spouses do not need an order to live separately, but the order can help parties protect themselves financially and resolve custody and visitation disputes during the separation period.
 It’s also important to note that the parties do not have to divorce after receiving an Order of Separate Maintenance and Support.
 The parties can choose to remain separated.
 The Order of Separate Maintenance and Support will end if the parties divorce, a spouse cohabits with someone else, or if one of the spouses passes away.
 It can also be modified if there is a substantial change in circumstances.

-How to Obtain a Separate Maintenance and Support Order
+How to Obtain an Order of Separate Maintenance and Support in South Carolina

 After filing a Complaint about Divorce and a Summons with the clerk of the Family Court, a spouse can apply for an Order of Separate Maintenance and Support.
 Once it is filed, the other spouse has 30 days to respond and raise any defense to the legal separation.
 The parties may request a Separate Support and Maintenance Hearing to determine each party’s rights and obligations during the one-year separation.
 A Family Court Judge when then hear the arguments and decide the issues or review an agreement if the parties have reached one.

 South Carolina Code.
 Ann. § 20-3-130(c) lists the factors courts use to award separate maintenance and support:

 - the duration of the marriage together with the ages of the parties at the time of the marriage and at the time of the divorce or separate maintenance action between the parties;

 - the physical and emotional condition of each spouse;

 - the educational background of each spouse, together with the need of each spouse for additional training or education in order to achieve that spouse’s income potential;

 - the employment history and earning potential of each spouse;